 User education

 By integrating these practices with your overall security strategy, you can achieve a higher level of protection for your WordPress site.
-Remember, effective security is about layering different measures to create a comprehensive defence against potential threats.
+Remember, effective security is about layering different measures to create a comprehensive defense against potential threats.

 Make the smart choice for WordPress security